 Sean Monahan (C): Has a point in all four Flames games this season

 Toronto Maple Leafs

-Mitch Marner (C): 5 assists in last 5 games
+Mitch Marner (C): Six points in last four games